jackiechen930812/mixup_to_random_extreme/README.md

-## Generate High and Low frequency data：frequency.py
-* All code are from : frequencyHelper.py ，(https://github.com/HaohanWang/HFC/tree/master/utility) , only do some minor modifications for data store location
-* adds a line of code to generate test data labels to facilitate subsequent model testing
-* Run with：
-    ```
-    python frequency.py

-    ```
-    data is kept in: ./data/CIFAR10/

-## Create new dataset： new_dataset.py
-* used for parse the generated data from frequency.py, and processed into a form that can be loaded by dataloader

-## Use the generated data for training in train.py
-* add a button for using frequency or not in training process

 ## Requirements and Installation
 * A computer running macOS or Linux
 * For training new models,  you'll also need a NVIDIA GPU and [NCCL](https://github.com/NVIDIA/nccl)